Jin-Jun-Mei/MUSE_UK_buildings/README.md

 We hope this repository serves as a valuable resource for understanding and using the MUSE-UK buildings sector model.
 For questions or contributions, feel free to submit an issue or reach out!

+For more detailed information about each sub-sector, please refer to the respective README files located in the corresponding folders (currently under development).

 ---